Lobos Creek

 Lobos Creek (from the Spanish for sea lion, lobo marino — literally, "sea wolf") is a stream in the Presidio of San Francisco in San Francisco, California.

 Overview

 Lobos Creek runs from runoff in the Presidio and Seacliff areas and underground seepage from springs that form Mountain Lake to the Pacific Ocean, marking the division between Baker Beach and China Beach.
 Conservation and restoration efforts are under way to remove invasive vegetation and improve water flow, in addition to deculverting.

+Coyote Gulch is also in the area of Baker Beach and China Beach.

 Lobos Creek is the Presidio's primary source of potable water.
 About a million gallons per day—half the average flow of the creek—is diverted to a water treatment facility in the Presidio.

-Broken pipes also leak raw sewage into the creek, causing a pool at Baker Beach and Lobos Creek where children play to be the most contaminated in the Bay Area.